srcfl/egw-diy/rak-hotspot-helium-iot-src-dual-mining.md

 ### Select a Lightweight Linux Distro

-- Recommended: Raspberry Pi OS Lite (64-bit) for its lightweight nature and compatibility.
+- Recommended: Raspberry Pi OS (64-bit).

 ### Download and Use the Raspberry Pi Imager